wayism/history/content/es/periodos/antiguedad-clasica/_index.md

 layout: "period"
 ---

-## The Dawn of Recorded Wayist Thought
+## TRANSLATE The Dawn of Recorded Wayist Thought

 *5000-500 BCE*